September 9, 2019 at 9:35 am #96714

 Alright.
 Uhm, let’s see.
 So each guild is basically like the Inklings.
 You receive encouragement, get critiques and other stuff.
 Uhh, you can go to where you are looking at all the guilds and pick any guild.
 Then scroll down to the thing that says HOW TO JOIN A GUILD (click it and scroll down to the sub-section titled HOW THE GUILDS WORK) and stuff will come up telling about what happens within them and things like that.
 It’s pretty tight-nit, as they say, and discussions usually pop up.
 There’s also usually a weekly theme discussion.
 Plus other things.
 It’ll help you grow as a writer and give you ideas, skills (not like Napoleon[actually, why not?]), and other things to better equip you as a writer and future author (of hopeful standards).
 Umm, I’m pretty sure that you have to participate at least once a week.
 Any questions?

-- This reply was modified 3 days, 18 hours ago by William Norfleet.
+- This reply was modified 1 month, 4 weeks ago by Leon Fleming.

 You must be logged in to reply to this topic.